logux/docs/backend-protocol/spec.md

 # Logux Back-end Protocol

-Logux uses Back-end protocol to make a proxy between WebSocket and HTTP.
+Logux uses Back-end Protocol to make a proxy between WebSocket and HTTP.
-Logux sends user’s authentication requests, subscriptions and actions to HTTP server and receive actions by HTTP to send these actions to Logux clients.
+Logux Server sends the user’s authentication requests, subscriptions, and actions to an HTTP server and receives new actions by HTTP to send them to Logux clients.

 * **Communication examples:** [`examples.md`](./examples.md)